 - Psalm 27

 While fellow Christians have wonderful intentions and can provide you with support and encouragement, they are not experts.
-In some cases, the person might need to ask for professional guidance from a program that understands their struggles.
+In some cases, the person might need to ask for professional drug addiction treatment from a program that understands their struggles.
 Call for help today 877-868-5730